 Our next OFSTED inspection is now well overdue.
 If you haven’t already done so, please help us by giving your views about the school.
 You can do this by clicking the “Parent View” button on the top of the home page of this website.
 Please note you should complete this every year so please access the site even if you have used it previously.
 Thanks to Miss Thompson, one of our staff, and Mr Stolliday, one of our governors, who were at the parents’ evening last term, for encouraging more parents to give their views on Parent View via our ipads.
 Thanks also to all who have completed the questionnaire on Parent View so far.

 Recently the author Vivian French visited our school.
 She was so impressed with us that she has dedicated her brand new book to us.
 We received a copy in the post last week.
 Inside the cover it says, “Dedicated to the amazing staff and pupils at Our Lady and St Anne’s School, Newcastle.”
 Vivian was visiting local schools this week so Miss Hodgson met her and got a photograph of the two of them with the book.
 Some of Year 3 sent written thank you messages to Vivian, who very kindly gave us her email address so the rest of the class can follow suit.
 Thanks to Miss Hodgson for everything she does to promote and improve reading in our school!

 Some of our pupils have alerted us to a social networking site, “Musical.ly”, which several children are using.
 The minimum age expectation for this site is 13 and I have been informed that there are inappropriate images which can be accessed.
 Please help to keep your children safe by restricting and controlling their internet use.
 Thanks.

-Please click on the link from this page to see the award winners from this week’s end of term achievement assembly.
+Please click on the link from this page to see the award winners from this week’s achievement assembly.